DiegoAntonio04/FP-Antonio/README.md

-Diet Program that calculate the BMI of and Adult and Child.It also recommend types of diet.
+Diet Program that calculate the BMI of and Adult and Child.It also recommend different types of diet for an Adult.